Engineering Entrepreneurship, Minor

 Engineering Entrepreneurship Minor (EENT)

 This minor is designed for students majoring in engineering and applied science.
-However, it is it is open to all University undergraduates subject to class availability.
+However, it is open to all University undergraduates subject to class availability.
 Non-engineering students should check with their home school to determine their eligibility to take the EENT minor.
-All courses must be taken for grade (no Pass/Fail).
+All courses must be taken for a grade (no Pass/Fail).

 Code | Title | Course Units |